How to improve your flexibility

 A dedicated stretch and mobility session is a great way to focus on joint awareness and ultimately improve your flexibility.

 Including flexibility-based exercises in your routine couldn’t be easier with us!
 If you’d like to incorporate it into your gym workout, one of our friendly instructors can guide you through how to do so.
 If classes are more your thing, we offer a range of group exercise classes across our centres which include exercises that can boost your flexibility.
-Some of our favourites are yoga, Pilates, and BODYBALANCE, and Les Mills class which blends the two.
+Some of our favourites are yoga, Pilates, or BODYBALANCE - a Les Mills class which blends the two.

 Sources: How to stretch like a pro (Les Mills) | BODYBALANCE (Les Mills) | How to improve your strength and flexibility (NHS) | Why Being Flexible Is Great for Your Health (healthline) | Stretching: Focus on flexibility (Mayo Clinic)